|Jul 13 2022

 Angel Face opened in the U.S. in late 1952 and premiered, according to all the sources we checked, in Italy today in 1953.
 But the poster at top advertises a premiere at a Rome cinema called the Fiamma on 6 May, 1953.
 Which date is right?
 Possibly both.
 April 18, 1953 was a Saturday, which would be a typical day for a film’s run to commence.
 May 6 was a Wednesday—not typical for launching a wide release.
 We suspect the poster was made for a special engagement, probably one night only.
 But we’re only guessing.
 We may have to slot this question in the unanswered file.
 There are only so many things you can figure out from a computer terminal after all.
 We have another poster below, plus two nice promos.

-Night Cry is a thriller about a cop who accidentally kills a murder suspect and covers it up.
-Seems pretty straightforward until the suspect turns out to be innocent, which will fray the nerves of even the meanest cop a bit.
-The body, which the cop had dumped in a river, turns up and he’s assigned to investigate the crime, which is even more nerve-racking.
-But there’s more—the beautiful girlfriend of the deceased soon becomes everyone’s prime suspect.
-Night Cry is a well-regarded book that inspired the movie Where The Sidewalk Ends, directed by Otto Preminger.
-The 1954 paperback front above followed earlier versions from 1948 and 1949, and the art is uncredited.
+Night Cry is a thriller about a cop who accidentally kills a murder suspect and covers it up by dumping the body in a river.
+For a cruel guy like him it's not a big deal, until he learns the suspect was innocent.
+That'll fray the nerves of even the meanest cop a bit.
+He continues trying to pin the original murder on the presumed-missing-but-actually-dead man, but then the body is found.
+Whoops.
+The fact that he ever thought the dead man was just missing starts to look borderline incompetent to his colleagues, but there’s more—the beautiful girlfriend of the deceased now becomes everyone’s prime suspect.
+We liked this book, so we weren't surprised to learn that it's highly regarded.
+It inspired the movie Where The Sidewalk Ends, directed by Otto Preminger.
+The 1954 Avon paperback front above followed an earlier version from 1949, and the art is uncredited.

 This issue of Paris Frou Frou appeared in 1956 with cover star Marilyn Monroe in costume for her role in the classic comedy Bus Stop.
 Inside the issue she's garbed for Otto Preminger’s River of No Return, an interesting quasi-western that’s worth a viewing just to see Monroe and her co-star Robert Mitchum together.
 Elsewhere you get Kim Novak, dancer Vera Bell, and Mamie van Doren.
 Van Doren and Novak are still with us, and that fact serves to remind that—incredible as it may seem—Monroe would be eighty-nine now if not for her unfortunate suicide (or murder, if you want to go that direction).
 Considering how long she’s been dead, and how deeply her current-day identity is tied to her death, it’s a bit of a shocking thought.
 Eleven scans below.